vmware-tanzu/pinniped/proposals/1859_github-auth/README.md

   or just one specific GitHubIdentityProvider in that FederationDomain?
 - Would it be helpful to offer a `GET` endpoint to list current PAT consents?
 What would a user do with this information?
-- Should we also reduce the lifetime of the Supervisor-issued refresh tokens?
+- For PAT-base auth, should we also reduce the lifetime of the Supervisor-issued refresh tokens?
 This would be a signal to the client that the token is not going to work.
 Would this help the Pinniped CLI remove stale entries from the session cache file more quickly?
 - For the consent CLI commands, what if the kubeconfig's exec plugin is a path to a different CLI?
 It could be a different path to a different version of the Pinniped CLI, or it could be a different CLI entirely (like the `tanzu` CLI).
 Does this matter?
-- Are the three GitHub API endpoints that we intend to use different for GitHub Enterprise Server (on-prem)?
-  Do they have different paths or different inputs and outputs?
-Need to check the GitHub docs.

 ## Answered Questions

-- Does the GitHub Identity Provider need `additionalClaimMappings`?
+- Does the GitHubIdentityProvider need `additionalClaimMappings`?
 No. This feature was only added for OIDCIdentityProvider, and not yet added for other identity provider types.
 Please raise an issue in this repo if you need this feature.